-Receptor locations will be provided in the UTM coordinate system.
-Elevations and hill heights will be obtained using the AERMAP preprocessor and the 1/3-Arc-Second NED GEOTIFF elevation data.
-The results from AERMAP will be used as input to the AERMOD input file for each modeling run.
+Receptor locations are provided in the UTM coordinate system.
+Elevations and hill heights were obtained using the AERMAP preprocessor and the 1/3-Arc-Second NED GEOTIFF elevation data.
+The results from AERMAP were used as input to the AERMOD input file for each modeling run.